Securing Admin Access in Laravel Filament: A Real-World Migration Guide

 At first glance, this felt like a trivial rename.
 But it’s actually part of a bigger shift in how Filament handles security.
 The canAccessPanel() method isn’t just a gatekeeper—it’s a contract.
 It tells Filament, "This user knows how to handle admin access," and it encourages developers to think deliberately about who gets in and why.

-This migration taught us three things:
+This migration taught me three things:

 - Package updates can break security silently.
 No error messages doesn’t mean everything’s fine.
 Monitor changelogs, especially for admin tools.